CODE OF STUDENT CONDUCT AND SOCIAL RESPONSIBILITY

 dressing in clean, appropriate clothing.

-ensuring that litter is placed in containers.
+ensuring that litter, recycling and organic material are placed in the appropriate containers.

 working to achieve the objectives set forth for each class session.